apierantonio/apierantonio.github.io/_pages/about.md

 I have been General Chair of STAF 2015 and Program Chair of ECMFA 2018.
 I am chairing the steering committee of the International Conference on Model Transformation (ICMT) and of the Workshop on Models and Evolution (ME).
 In the last five years, I (co-)organized about 20 conferences and workshops.
 I have been member of the Program Board of the 21th International Conference on Model Driven Engineering Languages and Systems (MODELS'17).
 I have been co-director of the 12th International School on Formal Methods for the Design of Computer, Communication and Software Systems: Model-Driven Engineering held in Bertinoro (Italy), 2012.

+> **PhD Positions available** - We are hiring two PhD students in the [H2020 ITN Lowcomote](http://lowcomote.eu) project - please note the salary is highly competitive and an allowance for family relocation is available.
+If you are interested, please contact me.
+>
+> If you are interested in doing your PhD or being considered for a postdoc position, please contact me.

 <a href="http://www.jot.fm/" target="_blank">
   <img src="http://www.jot.fm/images/banners/banner-editor.png">
 </a>